Sports Betting Odds: Compare Lines and Learn How to Read Odds

 Parlays

 For a parlay to lead to a payout, there cannot be a losing bet within it.
 “Pushes” won’t disqualify a parlay wager from cashing, however.
-Parlays also survive eventualities such as a rainout in baseball or a game that ends in a tie.
-However, the payout in those cases is calculated factoring out that game, meaning that it will be less than if all of the "legs" of the parlay would have been valid.
+Parlays also survive eventualities such as a rainout in baseball or a tie.
+However, the payout in those cases is calculated by excluding that game, meaning it will be less than if all of the "legs" of the parlay had been valid.

-Odds for a parlay vary from sportsbook to sportsbook.
+Odds for a parlay vary by sportsbook.
 Once a parlay bet is placed, however, the odds and lines are locked in.
-That’s the case irrespective of any other changes the point spread, projected totals or moneyline involving any of the teams within the parlay undergo after the parlay wager has been made.
+That’s the case irrespective of any other changes to the point spread, projected totals, or moneyline involving any of the teams within the parlay after the parlay wager has been made.

 The more teams wagered on in a parlay, the better the payout.
 As with all other wagers, the more difficult the bet appears to be, the larger the reward if it hits.